 Dressed in wooly garb, they took on the roles of craftsmen, blacksmiths, leather tanners and epigraphers who inscribed Viking alphabets on stone tablets.
 Some even posed as warriors and enacted Viking battle scenes.

 I eagerly explored the various display stands and tents.
-As I was walking, I noticed a tall, beautiful lady with Icelandic blonde hair and sparkling blue eyes smile and wave at me.
+As I was walking, I noticed a tall, beautiful lady with Icelandic blonde hair and sparkling blue eyes smile, wave at me.
 She greeted me in her charming Norwegian twang and asked me about my background.

 After a brief exchange of pleasantries, she asked me if I was interested in getting a rune reading done.
 I decided to partake in the offer.
 She ushered me into a tiny tent, which had a slight whiff of animal hide, and seated me on a small-sized, crooked log.